tsani/jerrington.me/drafts/2023-01-30-defunctionalizating-continuations.md

   | IsEven -> x mod 2 = 0

 (* This is the defunctionalized filter.
-   Instead of receiving a function as input, it receives a `predicate`, which is a _representation_ of a function. *) let rec filter_df p_rep = function
+   Instead of receiving a function as input, it receives a value of type `predicate`, which is a _representation_ of a function. *) let rec filter_df p_rep = function
   | [] -> []
   | x :: xs ->